 The Old Mill in Elim, a former Moravian mission station, is a good place to break for tea and melktert, a popular South African dessert, before continuing to Kleinbaai for shark-cage diving or to Stanford for beer-tasting and cheese tasting.
 Stanford also offers a variety of appealing restaurants for lunch.

 Whale-watching central, Hermanus, is your destination at the end of the day.
 If it is whale season, look out for the gentle giants from the Hermanus cliffs.
 Alternatively, you can explore the town or stroll along the cliff paths and appreciate the coastal scenery and fresh air.

 The Harold Porter Botanical Gardens, adjoining the Kogelberg Biosphere Reserve, provides a delightful garden setting for a tea stop or lunch.
 Stroll around the gardens (or, if energetic, up Leopardskloof to the waterfall), or visit the Betty’s Bay penguin colony.

 The route back to the Cape of Good Hope will take us along the coast through Pringle Bay, Rooi-Els and Gordon’s Bay.

 From Gordon’s Bay, the N2 leads us back to the mother city.
 Veer off onto Baden Powell for your last coastal journey to Muizenberg.
 From there it’s only a 20km stretch straight back to Cape Town City.

 Please be aware that this itinerary may need to change due to weather, road conditions or other factors.
 The tour guide will make the final decision after consultation with the tour operator and the group members.
 The safety of our clients come first!

-If you are a licensed and experienced rider and would like to complete this 6 day tour on your own, you can rely on us for an affordable option for Harley rental Cape Town.
-See our Rental options, or contact us for more information.
+If you are a licensed and experienced rider and would like to complete this 6-day Cape Splendour tour on your own, you can rely on us for an affordable option for Harley rentals.
+Contact us for more information.